|

 District Inspectors must see that the platforms at the halts are kept

-the platforms at the halts are kept clean by the Permanent Way staff, who will
+platforms at the halts are kept clean by the Permanent Way staff, who will also

-also clear snow from halt platforms and approaches whenever necessary.
-Guards
+clear snow from halt platforms and approaches whenever necessary.
+Guards must

-only to be used at halts not provided with raised platforms.
-The steps at the
+be used at halts not provided with raised platforms.
+The steps at the engine

 purpose of allowing passengers to enter or leave the cars.
 Care must be taken